 Housing: The Housing Action Team works with the Coalition for Affordable Housing & Transit, so residents of all incomes can afford to live near transit in Durham.
 Our vision is access to affordable housing and transit for all.

-> - 2020 Priorities: Stand with McDougald Terrace resident leadership to get safe, healthy housing and wrap-around services for residents; Stop Evictions; Ban the Box on rental applications so that returning citizens can access housing; advocate for more housing vouchers for homeless and low-income Durham residents; expand tax assistance and repairs to help lower-income homeowners stay in their homes; improve bus transit and ParaTransit ACCESS.
+- Current Priorities: stop evictions; ban the box on rental applications so that returning residents can access housing; advocate new homes for low-income renters and home buyers; expand tax assistance to help lower-income homeowners stay in their homes; improve bus transit and ParaTransit ACCESS.

-> - Contacts: Lorisa Seibel ([email protected]).
+- Contacts: Lorisa Seibel ([email protected]).

 Environmental and Climate Justice: Advocates for environmental and climate policies that ensure clean air, safe drinking water, renewable and democratic energy, reliable transportation, accessible green spaces, nourishing food, and a stable climate for everyone in our community.
 Our work centers folks disproportionately impacted by environmental racism and hit “first and worst” by the climate crisis.

 - Current Priorities: Building the action team membership and partner relationships; doing outreach to build a plan for a Green New Durham addressing environmental and climate justice considerations in affordable housing, transportation, public schools, and more.
 Tell us your vision for a Green New Durham here!

 - Meetings: 3rd Wednesday of the month, 7:00 - 8:30pm